-Kauai is as far west as you can go in Hawaii.
+Kauai is as far west as you can go to Hawaii.
 Well, there is one more island to Kauai’s west -- Niihau -- but you won’t be making a visit anytime soon.
 It’s privately owned and guarded by a modern security task force.
 And the people there still live an ancient Hawaiian lifestyle.

 And Kauai is as far west as you can reasonably go in the United States.
 There are a handful of Alaskan islands that reach farther west, but they are uninhabited.
 So, when you watch the sunset of the west coast of Kauai, you’re watching the sunset on the American empire.

 It feels remote out here on The Garden Isle.
 The island’s government has outlawed the construction of any building taller than a palm tree.
-There is no semblance of city.
+There is no semblance of the city.
 It’s an island that falls asleep early to wake up at dawn with the crowing of wild roosters.

 Outdoor adventures start at dawn.
 Kauai is the lushest and most verdant of all the islands in Hawaii.
-It’s central dormant volcano -- Mount Waialeale -- is the rainiest place on earth, and all that rainfall converges in its crater to carve Hawaii’s only navigable rivers back to the ocean.
-And the rivers wind their way past waterfall-covered mountains, horse pastures and white sand beaches.
+Its central dormant volcano -- Mount Waialeale -- is the rainiest place on earth, and all that rainfall converges in its crater to carve Hawaii’s only navigable rivers back to the ocean.
+And the rivers wind their way past waterfall-covered mountains, horse pastures, and white sand beaches.

 And Kauai may be the smallest of Hawaii’s four main touristed islands, but it packs a natural punch.
 It’s absolutely drenched in outdoor wonders, and these once-in-a-lifetime sites attract nature lovers from around the world; nature lovers that yearn to roam wild, return to their hotel tired and fall asleep early only to wake at dawn to do it all over again.

 It’s difficult to explore this rugged landscape, but it’s well worth the effort for the intrepid.
-You can join a boat or catamaran tour that will glide you in between Kauai and Niihau in order to see the landscape from afar.
+You can join a boat or catamaran tour that will guide you in between Kauai and Niihau in order to see the landscape from afar.
 Other boats may attempt a beach landing, but the ocean is often violent.
 But the most difficult and personal way to explore this remote coast is on foot.

 But there’s no coming back.
 At least not on the same day.
 The 11-mile trek is too difficult to complete an out-and-back trip.
 You’ll need to register yourself for a camping permit and stay overnight in the prized valley of the Na Pali Coast.

-The trail starts on a staircase made of stones through a thick rainforest.
+The trail starts on a staircase made of stones through thick rainforest.
 The trail then gives way to dirt as you break through the canopy.
 You’ll be able to look back at the stunning beauty of Ke’e Beach, tucked up against the first cathedral cliff of the Na Pali Coast, just as you break the treeline.
 It’s beautiful, but there’s so much more to come.

 The first valley is Hanakapai.
 This is where many on the trail will stop to turn into the valley to chase the 1,600-foot waterfall at its end.
 But you’ll continue up the second cliff.
 And you’ll continue crossing streams to follow the dirt trail until you get to Crawler’s Ledge.
 For a quarter-mile, you’ll hug a 16-inch wide path carved into a cliff wall.
 On your right, a drop to the violent ocean with no way out.

 But, if you have the mettle, you’ll be rewarded with the beauty of Kalalau Valley.
-It’s a stunning and dramatic valley that comes complete with its own shower waterfall, oceanside caves and bountiful fruit trees.
+It’s a stunning and dramatic valley that comes complete with its own shower waterfall, oceanside caves, and bountiful fruit trees.
 There is a helipad in the valley that law enforcement and rescue teams use to check on people that live off the bounty of the valley semi-permanently.

 Kauai has but one road -- The Kuhio Highway -- which you can take south until it turns west to the town of Waimea.
-Turn up the drive to switchback up a dramatic cliff face.
+Turn up the Waimea Canyon drive to switchback up a dramatic cliff face.
 The road will continue to climb until the Grand Canyon of the Pacific emerges on your right.

 The road is dotted with viewpoints for this jaw-dropping natural phenomenon.
-Some of the viewpoints are official while others are simply breaks in the treeline on the right side of the road.
+Some of the viewpoints are official while others are simply broken in the treeline on the right side of the road.
 Always take caution at any viewpoint as you’ll be right on the edge of a cliff as you admire the colors of the canyon.

 It really is a mini-Grand Canyon.
-The reds, oranges, purples and greens seem to shimmer as the canyon recedes further and further into the ground.
+The reds, oranges, purples, and greens seem to shimmer as the canyon recedes further and further into the ground.
 And waterfalls pour into the canyon from all angles after a good rain to add to the drama.
 Try to take a picture that encapsulates the grandeur.
 It’s harder than you think.

 The Waimea Canyon Road will take you through a small town at 3,000 feet of elevation.
-Kokee is known for fragrant yellow ginger plants and crisp temperatures.
+Kokee is known for its fragrant yellow ginger plants and crisp temperatures.
 It’s nothing more than an open clearing, a restaurant, museum and a handful of cabins.
 The cabins have a two-night minimum, but they are a great way to experience a different side of the island, and there are myriad of hiking trails that take you down into the canyon below from this small town.

 But if you keep driving up the road all the way to the very end then you’ll be rewarded with one of the most beautiful views in all of Hawaii.

 At the very end of the Waimea Canyon Road, you’ll find the most beautiful viewpoint in all of Hawaii.
 Walk up a small hill from the parking lot and you’ll be right on the edge of the Kalalau Valley.
-You’ll be peering down thousands of feet into the gem of the Na Pali Coast, and you’ll be able to admire its sheer size, drama and ruggedness.
+You’ll be peering down thousands of feet into the gem of the Na Pali Coast, and you’ll be able to admire its sheer size, drama, and ruggedness.

 This lookout point does not have any railings, so it’s up to you to remain vigilant on the cliff’s edge.
 And don’t be fooled by the shrubs at the edge of the dirt.
 These are known locally as “death ferns” because they can grow extremely tall.
 You may be fooled into thinking that it’s a short shrub with ground right underneath, but you’ll fall quite a ways if you step near the plant.